Skip to content ↓

 EXPECTATIONS

-- P.E. days this term are: Tuesday– Badminton and Thursday - outdoors Rugby.
-Please wear your P.E. kit to school on Tuesdays and Thursdays (House T-shirt, plain black (or dark Navy) shorts or joggers/leggins, trainers and School Jumper (no hoodies please).
+- P.E. days this term are: Monday– hockey and Tuesday- dance.
+Please wear your P.E. kit to school on Monday and Tuesday (House T-shirt, plain black (or dark Navy) shorts or joggers/leggins, trainers and School Jumper (no hoodies please).

 – On Monday, Homework & Spellings will be given to your child to stick in their Homework Book.
 Homework Books, online apps and Reading Records need to be completed and, if necessary, brought into school on Friday for your teacher to check.
 In Year 6, the expectation is that Homework should total around 2 hours a week: this should be a combination of spelling practice, online apps and set homework tasks (Maths/English/Foundation).